Logo

 Coinbase: Beginner-Friendly Exchange

 Coinbase is a beginner-friendly gateway to cryptocurrency investing.
-It combines a clean interface, broad coin availability, built-in education through Coinbase Learn, and a reputation for strong security.
+It combines an approachable interface, broad coin availability, built-in learning through Coinbase Learn, and a reputation for strong security.
 Power users can upgrade to Coinbase Advanced, and a separate non-custodial wallet is also available.

 Pros